stephenverderame/cpp_book/src/templates/type_deductions.md

 # Type Deduction

 If you have been following the advice of Herb Sutter to almost always use auto, then you will have had much experience with type deduction.
-For the most part, type deduction just works as you'd expect.
-But there are cases where things might snag you.
+For the most part, type deduction just works as you'd expect, but there are cases where things might snag you.

 ```C++
 template<typename T>